University Hospitals Cleveland Medical Center: Controversy

-University Hospitals faces multiple lawsuits following an incident in March 2018 at its Fertility Center that compromised 4,000+ eggs and embryos stored in liquid nitrogen as the result of an unexpected temperature fluctuation with a tissue cryo storage tank.
+University Hospitals faced multiple lawsuits following an incident in March 2018 at its Fertility Center that compromised 4,000+ eggs and embryos stored in liquid nitrogen as the result of an unexpected temperature fluctuation with a tissue cryo storage tank.

-In 2021, amid the COVID-19 pandemic, the University Hospitals permitted its careworkers to be unvaccinated against COVID.
+In 2021, amid the COVID-19 pandemic, University Hospitals required all workers to be vaccinated against the disease.
+It later permitted its careworkers to be unvaccinated against COVID due to a federal injunction.
+The mandate was reinstated following a Supreme Court ruling.